annamary/testreadme/README.md

 # testreadme

-First commit from VIM
+First commit from VIM\
+Second commit from Atom\
-Second commit from Atom
+Third commit from Atom